mohamedyounis10/Olist-brazilian-ecommerce-analytics/README.md

 We would like to express our sincere gratitude to:

-- **Dr. [Supervisor Name]** – for the continuous guidance, support, and valuable feedback throughout the Data Mining course and this project.
+- **Dr. [Mohamed Badawy]** – for the continuous guidance, support, and valuable feedback throughout the Data Mining course and this project.
 - **Eng.
-[Engineer Name]** – for the technical support, practical advice, and help in implementing the analytical and visualization techniques.
+[Hosny Hossam]** – for the technical support, practical advice, and help in implementing the analytical and visualization techniques.

 ---